m-clark/tidyext/README.md

 ### describe\_all

 A summary function for mixed data types that provides the information I usually want.
+Saves one from doing a group\_by %&gt;% summarize operation to create multiple results for multiple types of variables.
+Has corresponding describe\_all\_num and describe\_all\_cat for
+numeric-only and categorical-only data respectively.

 ### num\_by

-A quick summarize, possibly with dplyr::group\_by, that provides things like mean, sd, etc.
+A quick summarize, possibly with dplyr::group\_by, that provides things like mean, sd, etc. See num\_summary.

 ### num\_summary

-A little better than summary.
+A little better than the base R summary, gives the info one typically wants as well as options for rounding and other statistics.

 ### onehot

-A function for one-hot encoding with a few helpful options.
+A function for one-hot encoding with a few helpful options for dealing with missing data, using sparse matrices, and more.

 ### pre\_process